 Classified administrators accrue vacation from July 1 through June 30.
 Vacation allotment for the year is credited to your account on January 1 of each year.

-Based on length of service to the District, full-time twelve-month classified employees shall be entitled to annual vacation days as scheduled with the approval of the Superintendent.
+Based on length of continuous service to the District, full-time twelve-month classified employees shall be entitled to annual vacation days as scheduled with the approval of the Superintendent.